 The smell and aromas of coffee will be produced easily because the heat source directly contacts the beans.
 The heating aims at a certain spot of the bean so the uneven roasting takes place easily.
 The layers would be the most obvious.
 To roast the coffee with balanced taste requires lots of experience.

 Hot air roasting utilises the hot air to heat the surface of the beans thoroughly which enables the heat to be transmitted to the core of the bean more easily and makes heating more evenly.
 On that account, it is hard to find incompletely roasted beans here.
-The original and simple taste of coffee could be presented by this type of roaster.
+The original and simple taste of coffee could be presented by this type of coffee roasters.

 The short-wave infrared light directly irradiates to the beans with lamps.
 The short-wave infrared radiation has good transmittance (up to 1 cm), which can uniformly heat the core and surface.
 It is the most uniform heating method.
 After the long-term testing by the users, it was found that since the infrared lamps are placed in the middle of the drum, the high-temperature area surrounding the lamps with the regulations of drum rotation speed can be used to create different layers of the core and surface of the bean.